Mandate and Corporate Governance

-The OFA’s accountability structure flows from its governing statute, CIPA.
+The OFA’s accountability structure flows from its governing statute, the Capital Investment Plan Act, 1993 (“CIPA”).
 The Minister of Finance is the minister responsible for the administration of CIPA with respect to the OFA.
-CIPA together with policies and directives issued by Management Board of Cabinet form a framework under which the OFA is governed.
+CIPA, together with policies and directives issued by Management Board of Cabinet, form a framework under which the OFA is governed.

-Each year, the Minister of Finance is required to submit the OFA Annual Report to the Lieutenant Governor in Council and then table the report in the Legislature.
+Each year, the Minister of Finance is required to table the OFA’s Annual Report in the Legislature.
 In addition, the Minister reviews and approves the OFA’s annual business plan.
 The Minister also maintains communications with the OFA, through its Chair, regarding government policies and issues relevant to the OFA.

 The Chair is accountable to the Minister of Finance for the performance of the OFA in fulfilling its mandate.
 CIPA provides that the Deputy Minister of Finance is the Chair of the OFA.
 The Chair is responsible for providing advice and information to the Minister with regard to the operation and affairs of the OFA.
 In addition, the Chair provides leadership to the OFA.
 As Deputy Minister of Finance, the Chair ensures organizational capacity in the Ministry to monitor the OFA and ensures that it manages its risks appropriately.